tammycwong/active-record-practice-challenge-ride-sharing/README.md

-# Object Relations Practice Code Challenge - Passengers
+# Object Relations Practice Code Challenge - Ride Sharing

 For this assignment, we'll be working with a Passenger domain.